-Students must register for ECON 498 with the Undergraduate Director to receive up to 3 hours of credit for an economics-related internship.
+Students must register for ECON 398 with the Undergraduate Director to receive 3 to 6 credit hours for an economics-related internship.
 For more details, contact the course instructor for a syllabus.

 Students must have an overall GPA of at least 2.5 and an economics GPA of at least 2.5.